Dinomite-Studios/unity-azure-pipelines-tasks/README.md

 3. Run `tfx build tasks upload --task-path unity-build-task/UnityBuildTask` to upload the task to your orgnaization

 **Note:**
 You can not upload the same version number twice.
-If you made changes to the code and need to upload a new version by changing the version value in the `task.json` file.
+If you made changes to the code and need to upload a new version make sure to change the version value in the `task.json` file.
 You can alternatively uninstall the extension before uploading again to avoid this using `tfx build tasks delete --task-id 64e90d50-a9c0-11e8-a356-d3eab7857116`.